ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_getting_started/model_evaluation_getting_started.md

-# Model Evaluation Environment at Gadi@NCI
+# Model Evaluation Environment at NCI's Gadi

-At this stage of *Getting Started*, we assume that you already have access to Gadi@NCI.
-If this is not the case, please go to our instructions on how to get [access to Gadi@NCI](./access_to_gadi_at_nci.md).
+At this stage of *Getting Started*, we assume that you already have access to NCI's Gadi.
+If this is not the case, please go to our instructions on how to get [access to NCI's Gadi](../../get_started/index.md).

 Here we describe where you can find, load, and evalulate observational and model data on Gadi.